-Board members must adhere to the requirements pursuant to UCA 11-58-304 In order to comply with these requirements:
+Board members must adhere to the requirements pursuant to UCA §§ 11-58-304 and 67-16-1 et seq.
+In order to comply with these requirements:

 - Newly appointed board members will complete a Conflict of Interests Statement (See XXIII - Board Member Conflict of Interest Statement). - A voting board member will recuse themselves from voting on any project area resolution or amendment if any of the above conflicts exist. - Upon the adoption of a new project area, board members will need to complete an addendum to their existing Conflicts of Interests Statement.